GoogolDKhan/Tree-Map/README.md

 - This project is inspired by [FCC: D3 Tree Map](https://codepen.io/freeCodeCamp/full/KaNGNR)

-- Cheers to Ganesh H for providing an awesome [video tutorial](https://youtube.com/playlist?list=PLhGp6N0DI_1Rhbflgl9M4ntZNQNsg4G26) and [writen guide](https://www.notion.so/Visualize-Data-with-a-Treemap-Diagram-1192d4ebd1164277b769f74eaf7a5d26)
+- Cheers to Ganesh H for providing an awesome [writen guide](https://www.notion.so/Visualize-Data-with-a-Treemap-Diagram-1192d4ebd1164277b769f74eaf7a5d26)

 - Dated : 25-06-2021